-Turn off the breaker that powers the circuit you will be using to feed the two lights.
+- Turn off the breaker that powers the circuit you will be using to feed the two lights.

-Bring the feed line into the wall box where the switch will be located.
+- Bring the feed line into the wall box where the switch will be located.

-Run NM cable from the switch box to the first light fixture.
+- Run NM cable from the switch box to the first light fixture.
 Then run another line going from the first light fixture to the second.

-Use the Romex stripper to cut and remove the outer sheathing on all of the cables.
+- Use the Romex stripper to cut and remove the outer sheathing on all of the cables.
 Then, use the wire strippers to strip about 3/4 inches of insulation from the end of each insulated wire.

-Starting at the second light fixture, connect the black ceiling wire with the black wire on the fixture and the white ceiling wire to the white fixture wire; then connect the ceiling ground wire with either the fixture's ground wire or the fixture's ground screw.
+- Starting at the second light fixture, connect the black ceiling wire with the black wire on the fixture and the white ceiling wire to the white fixture wire; then connect the ceiling ground wire with either the fixture's ground wire or the fixture's ground screw.

 - Make sure each wire connector is tightly twisted over the wires and covers the connections with a piece of electrical tape.
 Stuff the wires back into the ceiling and mount the fixture to the ceiling box, as directed by the fixture's instruction.

 - Move to the first fixture in the line and make the following connections: * Connect the two black ceiling wires to the black fixture wire. * Connect the two white ceiling wires to the white fixture wire. * Connect the two ground ceiling wires to the ground wire on the fixture, or tie them together with a pigtail, which will then get connected to the ground screw on the fixture.

 - Move to the wall switch and make the following connections: * Connect both white wires together. * Make a pigtail connection with the two ground wires and connect the ground pigtail to the green grounding screw on the switch. * Connect the black feeder wire to the bottom terminal on the side of the switch, and the black wire that's traveling to the fixture to the top screw terminal.

-Wrap the switch's terminals with electrical tape, secure the switch to the wall box and install the cover plate.
+- Wrap the switch's terminals with electrical tape, secure the switch to the wall box and install the cover plate.

-Turn the circuit breaker back on and test out your installation.
+- Turn the circuit breaker back on and test out your installation.